RetroDECK/ES-DE/USERGUIDE-DEV.md

 This is required by the TheGamesDB scraper where the expanded filenames are used for game searches.
 (Screenscraper natively supports searches using the MAME names).
 It's also quite nice to have the gamelist populated with the expanded game names even before any scraping has taken place.

+By default ES-DE will filter out BIOSes and devices that can't be launched directly, meaning these will never show up in the gamelist.
+But this only applies to files that are listed in the regular MAME driver file and BIOSes and devices for systems like MESS and Model 2 will not be filtered out.
+You'll instead need to manually hide these files using the _Hidden_ option in the metadata editor.

 If emulating Sega Model 2 games using _Model 2 Emulator_, then you need to change the ROM directory path in the EMULATOR.INI file to point to your Model 2 ROMs.
 If you're using a portable ES-DE installation, then you can set the ROM directory path to be relative, for example:
 ```
 [RomDirs]